School-of-Code-HQ/working-with-files/README.md

 - ☑️ Read and write to files using the `fs` module
 - ☑️ Use `uuid` (a third-party package) to generate unique ids
-- ☑️ Serialize and deserialize data the `JSON.parse` and `JSON.stringify` methods
+- ☑️ Serialize and deserialize data using the `JSON.parse` and `JSON.stringify` methods

 <br>